 It may be a good time — for the current generation’s benefit — to review the thinking behind that decision: What, at the time, was the rationale?
 And in the eyes of the college and seminary’s present leaders, do those reasons still hold?

 Covenant Seminary and the PCA: A Brief History

-CTS was founded in 1956 as the denominational seminary of the Bible Presbyterian Church (Columbus Synod), the denomination that in 1965 joined with the Reformed Presbyterian Church in North America to create the RPCES.
+CTS was founded in 1956 as the denominational seminary of the Bible Presbyterian Church (Columbus Synod), the denomination that in 1965 joined with the Reformed Presbyterian Church, General Synod to create the RPCES.

 In 1982, the RPCES joined the PCA.
 At our denomination’s 10th General Assembly, William Barker, Covenant Seminary’s president at the time, addressed the relationship that Covenant’s founders hoped to have with a specific denomination.

 “The events that led to the founding of Covenant Seminary caused its founders to stress the church-related character of the school as over against independency,” he said.
 “Experience had confirmed the principle that theological education should be under the denomination’s auspices and responsible to the church.
 Our history has been blessed through this orientation to the work of the church.”